LAAS-HRI/uwds3/README.md

 It also contains differents modules to generate and maintain the scene graph and the timeline from the robot camera image by integrating a CPU based perception pipeline alongwith a real-time physics engine and a probabilistic triplet store.

 Main features:
- - [x] Lightweight CPU perception pipeline that use SSD detectors with kalman+medianflow trackers to let the GPU for the physics engine.
  - [x] Give to the robot physical sense of his body by using the simulation engine at runtime and the `/joint_states` topic published by the robot.
  * [x] Compute the view of the scene graph from any pose in the 3d space to latter process with image-based reasoning.
  * [x] Detect, explain and repairs beliefs divergeance by monitoring the view of the human it interact with (called the perspective).